 How to find out if the Teradata Statistics we created for a specific workload are used?

-So we need a protocol that precisely provides us with this information.
+We require a protocol that can accurately furnish us with this information.

 The Solution: Logging the Detailed Information with StatUseCountV